BiT21/BiT21.github.io/index.md

+---
+layout: page
+---

-THis is a markdown sample.
+This is a markdown sample.